Private API

 Generate linearized aerodynamic equations using the Vortex Step Method (VSM).

-This function approximates the complex, nonlinear aerodynamic forces and moments by using a first-order Taylor expansion around the current operating point.
-The Jacobian of the aerodynamic forces with respect to the state variables (va_wing_b
+This function approximates the aerodynamic forces and moments using a first-order Taylor expansion around a pre-calculated operating point.
+The Jacobian of the aerodynamic forces w.r.t. the state variables is provided via symbolic parameters.

 Arguments